Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-In order to reduce short-range $``$non-flow" correlations, pseudorapidity gaps are often explicitly required between the particles in each pair in the well-developed subevent cumulant methods~\cite{Jia:2017hbm}.
+In order to suppress short-range $``$non-flow" correlations arising from jet fragmentation and resonance decays, pseudorapidity gaps are often explicitly required between the particles in each pair in well-developed sub-event cumulant methods~\cite{Jia:2017hbm}.
+The standard cumulant methods are contaminated by non-flow correlations over the the low multiplicity region in A+A collisions.
 In the two-subevent cumulant method, the tracks are divided into two subevents according to $-2 < \eta_a < 0$ and $0 \leq \eta_{b}< 2$.
-Only hardons with 0.2 $< p_T <$ 2 GeV/c are chosen.
-The simulated events are binned in classes defined by the number of participated nucleons $N_{\mathrm{part}}$.
+Only hardons with 0.2 $< p_{\rm T} <$ 2 GeV/$c$ are chosen.
+The simulated events are binned into classes defined by the number of participant nucleons $N_{\mathrm{part}}$.